gopheracademy/gopheracademy-web/content/code-generation-from-the-ast.md

 where someone asks about using regexen to parse html.
 Similarly, if you are trying to understand source
 - don't guess - just look it up in the AST.

-For an example of how we re-write the source grab deprehend && the client (to build):
+For an example of how we rewrite the source grab Deprehend and the client (to build):

 ```bash